 Sherwin Williams Van Dyke Brown in Satin

 Huggies Natural Care Wipes – Some wipes have chemicals that will remove the base coat, but I KNOW that this brand works well for our faux raw wood finish.

 Sherwin Williams Pure White in Satin or Flat (Sample container) *

 Painter’s Tape* – My favorite painter’s tape is this version: Yellow Frog Tape

 Varathane Waterbased Polyurethane in Matte * – This clear coat will give you a beautiful flat finish: Varathane Waterbased Polyurethane Top Coat in Matte It works better than any oil-based top coat I’ve ever used and is so much easier to use than clear furniture wax.
 I’ve used it on all my own furniture with great results.

 FREE Must-Have Painting Tips for Furniture – This free checklist is available in my resource library.
-Get access to it and all my other free printables, templates, and wall art by filling out the short form at the bottom of this post.
+Get access to it and all my other free printables, templates, and wall art by clicking here.

 How to Create a Raw Wood Finish With Latex Paint

 You can also see the video with this post to show you the best picture-hanging hacks and how to hang up an art rail for a farmhouse look.
 The video will appear as a pop-up but if you have trouble seeing it, you can see the YouTube version at the end of this post.